 Fiscal years and growth figures, share indexes and dividend payouts, they all enforce a blinkered view of the future.
 Short term thinkers with slogans and catch phrases are rewarded with bonuses and reelection.
 And those of us who dare to take seriously our responsibility to future generations often find ourselves drowned out by those who have captured the media and the political system.

 So perhaps staring up at the night sky and staring Time in the face can be a revolutionary act.
 Perhaps it will remind us that the Universe and our Earth are speaking to us all the time.
-Perhaps if we listened we would be less inclined to listen to the politicians that claim to represent us but who speak only in terms of budget and election cycles.
+Perhaps if we listened we would be less inclined to listen to the politicians that claim to represent us but who speak only in terms of budgets and election cycles.